Accurate Mixed Reality with LPVR-CAD and Varjo XR-3

 1 – LPVR Tracking without Varjo Markers

 In this scenario we fixed a simple virtual cube on a table top in a defined position and orientation.
 The cube is the only virtual object in this scenario, everything else is the passed-through live video feed from the HMD cameras.
-The user puts on the HMD and moves around the cube: head rotations, moving closer / further away from the cube, walking around it.
+We are tracking the HMD using LPVR-CAD in connection with an ART Smarttrack 3.
+No markers are used to stabilize the pose of the cube.

 Important note: The tracking performance for the mixed reality use case can significantly change if the marker target that is attached to the HMD is not correctly adjusted.
 Please refer to the LPVR-CAD documentation or contact us for further support.